EDavies2020/MS2-CDavies/README.md

     * Christines story: read more/read less buttons are used as this section is very text heavy, allows the user to read more if they wish to know more.
     * Christines philosophy: read more/read less buttons are used as this section is very text heavy, allows the user to read more if they wish to know more.
     * Link to Therapies page
+    * Carousel testimonials

 * Therapies Page:
     * Each therapies has a modal that opens on clicking details...
-    * Modal contains a link to contact page and button to return to therapies page
+    * All modals contains a link to contact page and button to return to therapies page
+    * Intro link to Springboard

 * Contact Page:
     * Google map withy marker for business location